mahrz24/netext/docs/user-guide/zoom-and-viewport.md

 # Zoom and Viewport

-When creating a [TerminalGraph][netext.TerminalGraph] it is possible to specify a zoom level and a viewport.
+When creating a [ConsoleGraph][netext.ConsoleGraph] it is possible to specify a zoom level and a viewport.
 The zoom level determines how close or far apart nodes are placed, but can also change the way and size of nodes.
 The viewport allows to select only a certain part of the graph to be rendered.
 By default the zoom level is one and the viewport is spanning all rendered parts of the graph.

 # Viewport